Product

 2. There is some value to having extra users to a customer’s subscription

-If the only reason you’re charging for additional users is so you can make more money, then you might want to rethink it.
+If charging for additional users is solely to increase revenue, you might want to rethink your decision.

 Is per user pricing right for you?